-AIG is committed to fostering a culture of diversity, equity and inclusion.
-We comply with AIG's group policy which require boards (subject to applicable local laws or regulations) to be composed of directors with a broad range of skills, expertise and diversity of opinion relevant to the company's current and future strategy.
-Boards are to embody and encourage diversity, including diversity of thought and background.
-Boards are required to consider having a mix of directors with local, regional and global perspectives as appropriate considering the size of the company and its risk profile and function.
+AlG is committed to fostering a culture of diversity, equity and inclusion.
+We comply with AlG's group policy which require boards (subject to applicable local laws or regulations) to be composed of directors with a broad range of skills, expertise and diversity of opinion relevant to the company's current and future strategy.
+Boards are to embody diversity, including in terms of directors' personal background and professional experience, skills, and qualifications, as well as race, gender, ethnicity, religion, nationality, disability, sexual orientation, and cultural background.
 Potential director candidates are identified within the organization, through nomination by other Directors and/or externally through executive search firms.
 The candidates are assessed having regard to the following criteria:

-- a) high personal and professional ethics, values and integrity; - b) ability to work together as part of an effective, collegial group; - c) commitment to representing the long-term interests of the Company; - d) skill, expertise, diversity, background, and experience with businesses and other organizations that the Board deems relevant; - the interplay of the individual's experience with the experience of other Board members; the contribution represented by the individual's skills and experience to ensuring that the Board has the necessary tools to perform its oversight function effectively; and the extent to which the individual would otherwise be a desirable addition to the Board and any committees of the Board; and - ability and willingness to commit adequate time to the Company over an extended period of time.
+- a) high personal and professional ethics, values and integrity; - b) ability to work together as part of an effective, collegial group; - c) commitment to representing the long-term interests of the Company; - skill, expertise, diversity, background, and experience with businesses and other organizations that the Board deems relevant; - e) the interplay of the individual's experience with the experience of other Board members; the contribution represented by the individual's skills and experience to ensuring that the Board has the necessary tools to perform its oversight function effectively; and the extent to which the individual would otherwise be a desirable addition to the Board and any committees of the Board; and - ability and willingness to commit adequate time to the Company over an extended period of time.